The Long Walk (novel): Film adaptation

+In the film, Cooper Hoffman and David Jonsson play Ray Garraty and Pete McVries, respectively.

-In 1988, George A. Romero was approached to direct the film adaptation, but it never materialised.
+In 1988, George A. Romero was approached to direct the film adaptation, but it never materialized.
 By 2007, Frank Darabont had secured the rights to the film adaptation of the novel.
 Darabont said that he would "get to it one day" and planned to make it low-budget, "weird, existential, and very contained".
 In April 2018, it was announced that New Line Cinema would develop a film adaptation of the novel.
 Darabont's rights to the film had lapsed, and filmmaker James Vanderbilt stepped in to write and produce the film with Bradley Fischer and William Sherak of the Mythology Entertainment production company.
 On May 21, 2019, New Line announced that André Øvredal would direct the adaptation, and on November 28, 2023, Øvredal was no longer attached to direct and Francis Lawrence was announced to direct the adaptation and the rights were moved to Lionsgate after it lapsed from New Line.
 On June 10, 2024, Cooper Hoffman and David Jonsson were announced to be in talks to star.
 In July, Hoffman and Jonsson were confirmed to star as Ray Garraty and Pete McVries respectively, along with Garrett Wareing, Tut Nyuot, Charlie Plummer, Ben Wang, Jordan Gonzalez, Joshua Odjick, and Roman Griffin Davis.

 The film’s plot differs from the novel’s in several ways.
-King himself asked the filmmakers to reduce the walking pace from 4 miles per hour to 3 miles per hour (the average walking pace), as he felt the original speed was unrealistic for the duration of the marathon.
+King himself asked the filmmakers to reduce the walking pace from four miles per hour to three miles per hour (the average walking pace), as he felt the original speed was unrealistic for the duration of the marathon.
 The number of initial walkers is reduced to 50, with one contestant from each state.
 Scramm and Abraham are not present, with some of their traits instead incorporated into other characters.
-In the film, Garraty declares that if he wins he will use his wish to ask for the Major’s carbine and then kill the Major with it.
-After Stebbins dies third-to-last instead of as the runner-up, Garraty sacrifices himself to allow McVrie to win, and McVries fulfills Garraty's wish.
+In the film, Ray declares that if he wins he will use his wish to ask for the Major’s carbine and then kill the Major with it to avenge his father, who was executed by the Major.
+After Stebbins dies third-to-last instead of as the runner-up, Ray sacrifices himself to allow Pete to win, and Pete fulfills Ray's wish.